 This means that the Upshur County Prosecutor’s Office alone determined that both provisions in the West Virginia State Code are unconstitutional and unenforceable.
 The Upshur County Prosecutor’s Office would not provide an explanation to the press for legal precedents cited to explain their conclusions.

-However, Attorney General Patrick Morrisey provided an opinion explaining how he felt WV Code §3-8-12 is in violation of McIntyre v.
+However, Attorney General Patrick Morrisey provided an opinion explaining WV Code §3-8-12 is in violation of McIntyre v.
 Ohio Elections Commission, in which the U.S. Supreme Court ruled a state law prohibiting the anonymous distribution of leaflets in the context of a political campaign is unconstitutional.

 “The Ohio statute at issue mandated the inclusion of identifying information (e.g., the name and address of the person responsible for